paulvha/apollo3/README.md

 ## Program usage
 ### Program options
-Please see the description in the top of the sketch For the client software use the --help or -h option
+Please see the description in the top of the sketch For the Linux client software use the --help or -h option

 ## Versioning